 Pros: One of the great things influencer marketing can bring to the table is third-party endorsement.
 It’s very common for marketing efforts to be ineffective because everything they’re creating is coming straight from the company.
 This can come off as detached and way too professional for the average viewer to find appealing.
 If you introduce another person that also promotes your product and isn’t necessarily a part of the company, it can build credibility and “social proof” your brand.
 These influencers also produce great content in new and creative ways that an internal team might not have thought of.
 They work constantly to make sure their content is high-quality, so you end up with a unique take on marketing your product.

 Cons: With every form of marketing there are always drawbacks.
 For one, influencer marketing is hard to manage due to the nature of dealing with other personalities that are not under your direct employment.
 You must also decide if you want to build an internal team or outsource to find these influencers (this is where Statusphere can help you).
 You’ll also run into the issue of ROI being hard to track with influencer marketing, especially when introducing multiple influencers or channels of marketing.
-A great way to get around this problem is to check out our other blog on different ways you can in fact track ROI with influencer marketing.
-This basic “con” can be fixed by looking at ROI in more than one way.
+A great way to avoid this problem is to check out our blog post on different ways you can track ROI with influencer marketing.

 Click here to find out how you can maximize your digital marketing efforts and talk to an influencer marketing specialist from Statusphere.